-- 8.1.
+8.1.
 Laboratory Procedures.
-Each vial containing urine will be referenced as sample A and sample B. The laboratory will use a portion of sample A for its initial analysis. - 8.1.1.
-Any analysis result showing a banned substance and/or metabolite(s) in sample A will be reviewed and verified by the laboratory director or certifying scientist.
+Each vial containing urine will be referenced as sample A and sample B. The laboratory will use a portion of sample A for its initial analysis.

+8.1.1.
+Any analytical result showing a banned substance and/ or metabolite(s) in sample A will be reviewed and verified by the laboratory director or certifying scientist.

-- 8.1.2.
-The laboratory will communicate all analysis results to the NCAA-designated drug-testing agency using specimen barcode numbers. - 8.2.
+8.1.2.
+The laboratory will communicate all analytical results to the NCAA-designated drug-testing agency using specimen barcode numbers.

+8.2.
 Notifications.
-Upon receipt analysis of results, the NCAA-designated drug-testing agency will use the barcode information to identify any individuals with positive findings. - 8.2.1.
-For NCAA individual championships, the NCAA-designated drug-testing agency will communicate all positive test results to the director of athletics and/or their designee at the applicable member school within 45 days of specimen collection barring any unforeseen delays. - 8.2.2.
-The NCAA-designated drug-testing agency will also notify the school that sample B will be tested and will describe the options for student-athlete representation during applicable sample B testing procedures. - 8.2.3.
+Upon receipt of analytical results, the NCAA-designated drug-testing agency will use the barcode information to identify any individuals with positive findings.

+8.2.1.
+For NCAA individual championships, the NCAAdesignated drug-testing agency will communicate all positive test results to the director of athletics and/or their designee at the applicable member school within 45 days of specimen collection barring any unforeseen delays.

+8.2.2.
+The NCAA-designated drug-testing agency will also notify the school that sample B will be tested and will describe the options for student-athlete representation during applicable sample B testing procedures.

+8.2.3.
+The student-athlete's eligibility may be maintained until the NCAA-designated drug-testing agency notifies the school of the confirmed positive sample B results.
 The school shall, without delay, notify the student-athlete of the findings and secure the student-athlete's preference for representation during applicable sample B procedures.
-Permitted representatives include the student-athlete, an individual attending on the student-athlete's behalf and/or a lab surrogate. - 8.2.4.
-The school shall notify the NCAA-designated drug-testing agency of the student-athlete's sample B procedural representation preference in accordance with the following timelines: - Year-round testing outside of championships/ postseason football games: within two business days of institutional receipt of positive test results. - Reinstatement testing: within two business days of institutional receipt of positive test results. - Championship/Postseason football games testing where team/student-athlete is not advancing: within two business days of institutional receipt of positive test results. - Championship/Postseason football games testing where team/student-athlete is advancing: within 24 hours of institutional receipt of positive test results. - 8.2.5.
+Permitted representatives include the student-athlete, an individual attending on the student-athlete's behalf and/or a lab surrogate.

+8.2.4.
+The school shall notify the NCAA-designated drug-testing agency of the student-athlete's sample B procedural representation preference in accordance with the following timelines:

+- Year-round testing outside of championships/postseason football games: within two business days of institutional receipt of positive test results. - Reinstatement testing: within two business days of institutional receipt of positive test results.

+- Championship/Postseason football games testing where team/student-athlete is not advancing: within two business days of institutional receipt of positive test results. - Championship/Postseason football games testing where team/student-athlete is advancing: within 24 hours of institutional receipt of positive test results.

+8.2.5.
 The NCAA-designated drug-testing agency will provide the school with sample B testing details and the school will provide them to the student-athlete and any identified representatives.